Amandwivedi1803/MedxTech/README.md

 Transations will be encrypted using blockchain technology.
 Collaborations could be done with the labs, pharmacies and the hospitals. chatbots will be used for the 24*7 consumer interations and many more.

+# Technology Used:
+Front-end, Back-end, Blockchain

+# Future Scope:
+We are going to secure our data through Blockchain.
+Also going to take take payment using Blockchain.